Lucado, Ann M.

 Ann M. Lucado

-Dr. Ann Lucado is an assistant professor in the Department of Physical Therapy.
+Dr. Ann Lucado is an associate professor in the Department of Physical Therapy.
 She was awarded her PhD in Physical Therapy with an emphasis in research methodology and design at Nova Southeastern University in 2010, her Master of Science in Community Health Education with an emphasis in Physical Therapy at Old Dominion University in 1991, and her Bachelor of Science in Psychology at James Madison University in 1988.

 Dr. Lucado has held her Certification in Hand Therapy from the Hand Therapy Certification Commission since 1997 and has over 25 years of clinical experience in hospital based and outpatient physical therapy clinics in Virginia, North Carolina, and Georgia.